mackenziekbrooks/dh180-w18-borndigital/schedule.md

 ## Week 1: What does it mean to be born digital?

 ### Tuesday, January 9, 2018
+* Welcome, intros, framing
+* Getting to know you survey
+* Slides
+* Lab 1

+Read for Thursday:
+* Lepore, Jill.
+“What the Web Said Yesterday.”
+The New Yorker 19 Jan.
+2015. https://www.newyorker.com/magazine/2015/01/26/cobweb
+* Rumsey, chapter 1.

 ### Thursday, January 11, 2018
+* Discussion
 Lab: Website building, HTML, CSS

 Readings: